Rates, discounts and monetary transactions

 Baarn Seizure

-We execute the deed of transfer, but a different notary prepares the mortgage.
-We request the funds and must receive them from the other notary on the day of transfer.
+We execute the deed of transfer, but another notary prepares the mortgage deed.
+We request the funds and we must receive them from the other notary on the day of transfer.

 Party concerned